We’re your Eviction Services Partner

 How do I handle a Corporate tenant?

 When you click File Eviction, change the Eviction Type to Commercial and you’ll see that the last name, date of birth, and social security number boxes disappear.
 You can enter the corporation’s name in the First Name box and upload the regular documents (lease, ledger, late notice).
-There is an uncharge for corporate defendants as we have to perform extra research and also serve them at their corporate office.
+There is an upcharge for corporate defendants as we have to perform extra research and also serve them at their corporate office.

 Why did I receive two invoices for the same eviction?